open-eid/SiVa/docs/siva2/interfaces.md

 <!--# Interface description-->

-In this section the SiVa signature validation service's external interfaces that are provided for the service's clients are described.
+In this section the SiVa external interfaces are described.
 For information of internal components and their interfaces, please refer to [**Structure and activities**](structure_and_activities).

 SiVa service provides **REST JSON** and **SOAP** interfaces that enable the service users to:

-* request validation of signatures in a digitally signed document (i.e. signature container like BDOC/ASiC-E or PDF);
+* Request validation of signatures in a digitally signed document (i.e. signature container like BDOC,ASiC-E/PDF/...);
-* receive a response with the validation result of all the signatures in the document.
+* Receive a response with the validation result of all the signatures in the document.
+* Request datafiles inside of DDOC container
+* Receive datafiles from DDOC container

 SiVa service SOAP interface supports X-Road v6.
 However, it is optional whether to integrate SiVa service using X-Road or using "plain" SOAP interface.
 This document only describes the SiVa service part of the interface, for the X-Road specifics visit Riigi Infosüsteemi Amet [webpage](https://www.ria.ee/ee/x-tee.html).